 The Fir Farm is dedicated to growing our crops organically.

-We're growing Hops, Christmas Trees, Honey, Hazelnuts and Cider Apples!
+We're growing Hops, Christmas Trees, Honey, Elderberries, and Cider Apples!

 Come start a family tradition with us today!